openwdl/learn-wdl/2_environment-setups.md

 # WDL Execution Environment Setups

-Here is a list of execution environments for WDL scripts.
+Here is a list of execution environments for WDL scripts running on cromwell plus some compute environment (i.e. local, cloud, HPC...).

 ### Local
 - **laptop**